 Do you spend much family time outdoors?

 We all know the benefits, don’t we: it helps keep us fit, allows us to engage with and learn about nature, combats stress, and stimulates creative play, to name just a few.
+Time spent outside is also often listed as one of the ways to be more content.

 We try and get outdoors together as much as possible, but the hectic pace of family life sometimes makes it tricky to fit it in.
 Inevitably there are days when we have other commitments and an outdoor trip just isn’t possible, but in my experience it’s often little things that have stopped us grabbing some fresh air.